 Associate Professor of Entomology and Ecology

-This course is a broad introduction to the practices of sustainable agriculture and organic farming.
-It includes experience in the field, combined with study of the underlying science and technology of several key agricultural topics and methods, as well as some more economic/political aspects.
+This course is a broad introduction to the theories and practices of sustainable agriculture, organic farming, and agroecology.
+It includes some experience in the field, combined with study of the underlying science and technology of several key agricultural topics and methods, as well as some more economic/political aspects.
 We will focus on sustainable and/or organic methods that minimize the use of nonrenewable resources and the associated pros and cons.
-Coursework will include activities and assignments at the Hampshire College farm and nearby farms/groups, as well as short papers, problems, and options for independent work in particular areas.
+We will also look beyond organic to more profound ecological and social changes sometimes considered under the term agroecology, such as agroforestry and food sovereignty.
+Coursework may include activities and assignments at the Hampshire College farm and nearby farms/groups, as well as short papers, problems, and options for independent work in particular areas.
 In-class topics also include readings, discussions, and assignments aimed at understanding sustainable practices in general.
-For example, we will study problems with pest control and how to manage pests sustainably/organically, given their life cycles and ecology; basic aspects of soil and fertility management; how animals fit into sustainable schemes of production; winter greenhouses; maple sugaring; crop and farm diversification; the concerns about buying local vs. imported and/or organic food; labor and energy issues; and more.
+For example, we will study problems with pest control and how to manage pests sustainably/organically, given their life cycles and ecology; basic aspects of soil and fertility management; how animals fit into sustainable schemes of production; winter greenhouses; maple sugaring; crop and farm diversification, including combining perennial crops and animals; the concerns about buying local vs. imported and/or organic food; labor and energy issues; and more.